alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

 ## The mess

-> TLDR: writing a firmware with lots of context switches is hard.
+> **TLDR**: writing a firmware with lots of context switches is hard.
 Testing each modification you do is even harder.
 Combine these two with cryptography and security and soon, you will start thinking "I need a way to test all of this quickly and jump right into bug/feature I am focusing on."